Tocktock/TicTaeToeGame/README.md

 # TicTaeToe Games using VanillaJS

-    fucntion is completed and style is not yet recommend using Go Live extension. or local hosting app
+    fucntion is completed and style is not yet recommend using Go Live extension.